 mashupsOne of my favorite flavors of nonprofit storytelling is the kind that takes advantage of the visually interesting styles you can get by using sites like RockYou, Slide, Animoto and Stupeflix.
 (We covered them in Mash up a visual story for your nonprofit.)
 The creative possibilities are boundless.

-• Will Steger Foundation Mashup Video, climate change made accessible.
+One example is the Will Steger Foundation Mashup Video, showing climate change made accessible.

 7/ Personalized videos

 personalized videosThis is a risky technique — the line between engaging and gimmicky is a thin one — but I’m still a fan of videos that let viewers insert themselves into the storyline.
 For young people in particular, personalization is part of the new media ecosystem.